rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

-"*Three may keep a secret, if two of them are dead...*."
+>Three may keep a secret, if two of them are dead...
 -- Benjamin Franklin